On nonexistence of semi-orthogonal decompositions in algebraic geometry: Examples

 \begin{rem} The reason we state the obvious corollary here is that the varieties in the corollary are the conjecturally building blocks of motivic decomposition of moduli space of rank $r$ bundles with fixed determinant \cite[Conjecture 1.8]{gomez2020motivic}, and then the derived categories in the corollary are conjecturally the building blocks of derived category of rank $r$ vector bundles with fixed determinant. \end{rem}

-There is a notion called stably indecomposable, which is more general than the notion of indecomposability, and stably indecomposability implies indecomposability \cite{pirozhkov2021stably}.
-It is natural to ask whether $S^{i}C$ is stably indecomposable when $i\leq g-1$ and $g\geq 2$.
+There is a notion called stably semi-orthogonal indecomposable, which is more general than the notion of indecomposability, and stably semi-orthogonal indecomposability implies indecomposability \cite{pirozhkov2021stably}.
+It is natural to ask whether $S^{i}C$ is stably semi-orthogonal indecomposable when $i\leq g(C)-1$ and $g(C)\geq 2$.